ole1986/a3-exile-scratchie/README.md

 # Advanced User / Developer

-As this project uses the ArmaDev extension for Visual Studio Code (vscode) the instruction will strongly focus on the use of this extension.
+As this project uses the ArmaDev extension for Visual Studio Code (vscode).
+The instruction will strongly focus on the use of this extension.

 ## Requirements